leklab/RNAseq/README.md

 # General comments
 The pipeline follows [gtex-TOPMed pipeline](https://github.com/broadinstitute/gtex-pipeline/blob/master/TOPMed_RNAseq_pipeline.md), but is optimized for Yale HPC, which uses slurm queueing system.

+The python scripts are downloaded from [gtex github](https://github.com/broadinstitute/gtex-pipeline/tree/master/rnaseq/src), the RNA-SeQC was downloaded and setup as instructedf [here](https://github.com/broadinstitute/rnaseqc).

 The scripts currently use mouse genome, but are applicable for human genome as well.

 # Reference files